AndrewMaraiev/NOVAPOSHTA_ERP/README.md

 ## Credits

-This integration is developed and maintained by [Your Company Name].
+This integration is developed and maintained by [iKrok](https://github.com/ikrokdev).
 We thank the contributors([Vladykart](https://github.com/Vladykart) and [NazikXY](https://github.com/NazikXY)) and the community for their valuable input.

 For support or inquiries, please contact support@example.com.